Submissions and reports

 We have a developed a range of training programs and resources for clinicians and health professionals:

-The guidelines on the management of co-occurring alcohol and other drug and mental conditions in alcohol and other drug treatment settings (2nd edition) are available in the following formats:
+The Guidelines on the management of co-occurring alcohol and other drug and mental conditions in alcohol and other drug treatment settings (3rd edition) are available in the following formats:

-The Comorbidity Guidelines online training program has been developed to assist alcohol and other drug (AOD) workers working with clients with co-occurring mental health conditions in AOD treatment settings.
+The online training program has been developed to assist alcohol and other drug (AOD) workers who work with clients experiencing co-occurring mental health conditions, and is based on the Guidelines on co-occurring conditions.

-Further information and access to training modules is available via the Comorbidity Guidelines website.
+Further information and access to training modules is available via the Guidelines website.

 The National Comorbidity Guidelines Face-to-Face Training Program was developed as an accompaniment to the Comorbidity Guidelines and online training program, and can be delivered in person or online.
 Together, these resources aim to provide alcohol and other drug (AOD) workers with up-to-date, evidence-based information on the management of co-occurring mental health conditions in AOD treatment settings.
 They are based on the best available evidence and were developed in collaboration with clinicians, researchers, consumers and carers from across Australia.